Financial Resources for Workforce Continuing Education Students

 - Car repair

 If you are experiencing financial challenges directly related to the pandemic, apply for COVID-19 emergency aid funds.

 - Click the application button below, or log in to your student account via the Wake Tech Student portal and complete the application.
 You will need to have set up your Wake Tech email account prior to applying.

 - Answer all questions and include required documentation as listed on the application.
 Documents may be uploaded within the application .

 - Before submitting, be sure you understand the verification statement at the end of the application.
 If you cannot verify that you are experiencing any financial challenges due to the coronavirus, then you should not apply.

 - Your completed application will be reviewed, and, if approved, the college will mail you a check.

 Wake Tech received Higher Education Emergency Relief Fund (HEERF) grants to support eligible students with costs of attendance or emergency costs caused by the COVID-19 pandemic.

-No. Self-Supporting (SEF) and Community Service Programs (CSP) do not meet the enrollment criteria for grant funds.
+No. Self-supporting and community service programs do not meet the enrollment criteria for grant funds.

 Yes.
 Students enrolled in College & Career Readiness programs, excluding HEP, are eligible to apply.
 To be considered eligible, a student must complete 12 hours of instruction.